Turbodunker/lsm-bpf/Building-blocks.md

     2. file_permission: Called right before read or write operation is performed.
 Gives file object and it's permission mask
 * Objective: Block all read(and only read!) accesses to this directory and it's files.
 All sub-directories of the target directory should not be affected.
 * Pre-requisites: Inode number of the directory in question.
 * Evaluation criteria: Are sym- and hardlinks blocked for reading?
 Can we still write to and execute files in the directory?
+Does it work for mounted directories?
+Can you bypass with alias?
 *